-Cadence Communities wants to welcome you to your new home.
-Our vision is to provide communities where military families live, work, and thrive.
+Hickam Communities (HC) wants to welcome you to your new home.
+Our mission is rooted in creating outstanding, caring communities where people live, work and thrive.
+We believe that a strong community is the foundation for people to flourish.
 We hope your living experience will be enjoyable.
-The Cadence Communities Team is dedicated to serving you and your family's needs while you are residents.
+The Hickam Communities Team is dedicated to serving you and your family's needs while you are residents.
 To assist you and all of your neighbors to thrive in our community, we have created these Community Guidelines which are an addendum to the lease agreement you have already signed and that will govern your residency with us.

 Maintaining your homes is a shared responsibility and we are here to help.
-From providing maintenance services and home supplies such as light bulbs and furnace filters to providing recreational and social activities for you and your family, we strive to make living in the Cadence Communities a pleasant journey.
+From providing maintenance services and home supplies such as light bulbs and furnace filters to providing recreational and social activities for you and your family, we strive to make living in the Hickam Communities a pleasant journey.

 Like us, we want you to be active in your community.
-Whether it's attending events, interacting with your neighbors, taking advantage of the many recreational activities, being involved creates a thriving community.
+Whether it's attending events, interacting with your neighbors, or taking advantage of the many recreational activities, being involved creates a thriving community.

-Thank you for choosing Cadence Communities as your home, and each of our team members looks forward to serving you.
+Thank you for choosing Hickam Communities as your home, and each of our team members looks forward to serving you.